skypilot-org/skypilot/llm/llama-3_2/README.md

 sky down llama3_2
 ```

-## Serving a Vision Llama and chat with it
+## Point and Launch Vision Llama 3.2

 Let's launch a vision llama now!
 The multimodal capacity of Llama-3.2 could open up a lot of new use cases.
 We will go with the largest 90B model here.